- Print this page

 For more information about payment options, visit the Housing NSW website and click on the Payment Options button or download the fact sheet, Payment options for clients.

-If you are unable to make a payment, you should contact Housing NSW on 1300 468 746 to discuss your options.
+If you are unable to make a payment, you should contact FACS Housing on 1800 422 322 to discuss your options.
 You may be eligible for a payment variation if there is a change in your circumstances, such as:

 - rent increase